 Maker’s Marks on marbles

 As with Collector’s marbles, Handmade marbles have to be held to be worked on.
-They are normally attached to a rod of glass that is broken off when the design is complete.
+They are usually attached to a glass rod that is broken off when the design is complete.
 This rod ‘stump’ is then smoothed over with heat so that hopefully you will not see where the holding point was at all.
-However, on closer inspection you may often signs that point to this and many Handmade marbles will retain a maker’s mark.

-You will still see maker’s marks on machine made marbles, but these appear in a different form, because they are made using a different method.
-Typically, the larger the marble the more noticeable those ‘maker’s marks’ will be.
-We refer to these as ‘roll marks’ on machine made marbles, because where the molten glass is rolled until it cools, the glass on the outside of the marble will cool quicker than the inside.
-With larger marbles, the outer glass cools as the marbles are still forming and so roll marks are more obvious.
-Roll marks are more visible on some designs than others and can be seen by some customers as a ‘product issue’, whilst they are just evidence of how a marble has been made.
+We refer to these as ‘roll marks’ on machine-made marbles, because where the molten glass is rolled until it cools, the glass on the outside of the marble cools more quickly than the inside.
+With larger marbles, the outer glass cools as the marbles are still forming, and so roll marks are more obvious.

 Marble finishes

-Of course, there are also a wide variety of finishes that can be applied to various different marbles (made by any method), and these are the main ones that people tend to be most interested in:
+Of course, there are also a wide variety of finishes that can be applied to various marbles (made by any method), and these are the main ones that people tend to be most interested in:

-• The larger the marble the less the ‘transparent’ or ‘clear’ glass will allow you to see through it.
+• The larger the marble, the less the ‘transparent’ or ‘clear’ glass will allow you to see through it.
 Although it should still allow light through it will allow less light through than a smaller, less dense marble.

 An example of an UNLUSTERED plain yellow marble